 Could a land that aspired to liberty, also check the tyranny of powerful industrialists?

-Still, despite many violent setbacks, change began to come about for the working class.
+Still, despite many violent setbacks, changes began to come about for the working class.
 When Theodore Roosevelt became president in 1901, he championed some real reforms.
 In 1902 when a coal strike threatened the coming winter supplies, TR stepped in.

 Have a thoughtful Labor Day